noidexe/Enjin-Coin-Documentation/docs/starthere.md

   #### Create a Wallet

   You'll then need to create at least one wallet.

+  See ou [Wallet Quickstart](../wallet_quickstart.md) guide on how to setup and fund your wallets.

   You have multiple options here: if you are just starting out with the platform and if you think you will be doing a low number of operations and want to get a feel for how things work manually, grab the developer version of the mobile wallet [HERE](https://drive.google.com/open?id=17l8pSm2_1m8VF7dH1p9TIdjZDjSja4Tt).
 The mobile wallet is also handy for watching other wallets, for example, your server side wallet daemon.